Skip to main content

 Add the selected XAF built-in modules to the project.

 Install DevExpress component packages to build your project.
-You can use the DevExpress Unified Component Installer that adds a local NuGet feed to your machine.
+You can use the DevExpress Unified Component Installer, which adds a local NuGet feed to your machine.

-As an alternative to the Unified Component Installer, you can configure a personal DevExpress NuGet Feed that loads required packages from DevExpress NuGet Gallery.
-To do this, follow the instructions below:
+As an alternative to the Unified Component Installer, you can configure a personal DevExpress NuGet feed that loads required packages from the DevExpress NuGet Gallery:

 1. Obtain your NuGet feed URL.

 2. Register the source.
-You can do this in your IDE or from a CLI:
+You can do this in your IDE or from the CLI.
+See the corresponding help topic for details: